braze-inc/braze-docs/_docs/_help/help_articles/api/webhook_connected_content_errors.md

 Braze webhooks and Connected Content employ an unhealthy host detection mechanism to detect when the target host experiences a high rate of significant slowness or overload resulting in timeouts, too many requests, or other outcomes that prevent Braze from successfully communicating with the target endpoint.
 It acts as a safeguard to reduce unnecessary load that may be causing the target host to struggle.
 It also serves to stabilize Braze infrastructure and maintain fast messaging speeds.

-In general, if the number of **failures exceeds 3000 in any one-minute moving time window** (per unique combination of host name and app group - _not_ per endpoint path), Braze temporarily will halt requests to the target host for one minute, instead simulating responses with a `598` error code to indicate the poor health.
+In general, if the number of **failures exceeds 3,000 in any one-minute moving time window** (per unique combination of host name and app group&#8212;**not** per endpoint path), Braze temporarily will halt requests to the target host for one minute, instead simulating responses with a `598` error code to indicate the poor health.
 After one minute, Braze will resume requests at full speed if the host is found to be healthy.
 If the host is still unhealthy, Braze will wait another minute before trying again.

 The following error codes contribute to the unhealthy host detector failure count: `408`, `429`, `502`, `503`, `504`, `529`.

-For webhooks, Braze automatically will retry HTTP requests that were halted by the unhealthy host detector.
+For webhooks, Braze will automatically retry HTTP requests that were halted by the unhealthy host detector.
 This automatic retry uses exponential backoff and will retry only a few times before failing.
-For more information on webhook errors, please visit [this documentation page]({{site.baseurl}}/user_guide/message_building_by_channel/webhooks/creating_a_webhook#errors-retry-logic-and-timeouts).
+For more information on webhook errors, refer to [Errors, retry logic, and timeouts]({{site.baseurl}}/user_guide/message_building_by_channel/webhooks/creating_a_webhook#errors-retry-logic-and-timeouts).

 For Connected Content, if requests to the target host are halted by the unhealthy host detector, Braze will continue to render messages and follow your Liquid logic as if it received an error response code.
-If you wish to ensure that these Connected Content requests are retried when they are halted by the unhealthy host detector, use the `:retry` option.
-For more information on the `:retry` option, please visit [Connected Content retries]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/connected_content/connected_content_retries).
+If you want to ensure these Connected Content requests are retried when they're halted by the unhealthy host detector, use the `:retry` option.
+For more information on the `:retry` option, see [Connected Content retries]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/connected_content/connected_content_retries).

-If you believe the unhealthy host detection is causing you problems, please contact Braze support.
+If you believe the unhealthy host detection may be causing issues, contact [Braze Support]({{site.baseurl}}/support_contact/).